AI4DBiological-Systems/NMRHamiltonian.jl/docs/src/index.md

 NMRHamiltonian has the Mozilla Public License Version 2.0.

 # Authors
+Code author:
-Code author: Roy Chih Chung Wang devised and implemented this library.
+- Roy Chih Chung Wang

+Supervisors:
-Supervisors: Dave Campbell (Carleton University, Bank of Canada) and Miroslava Čuperlović-Culf (National Research Council of Canada).
+- Dave Campbell (Carleton University, Bank of Canada)
+- Miroslava Čuperlović-Culf (National Research Council of Canada)

 # Funding
 This projected was funded by the AI-for-Design Challenge Program from the National Research Council of Canada.